k3jph/corona/_posts/2016-07-28-tax-incremental-financing-downtown-columbia.md

 is not the right answer, here.
 TIFs are very good at connecting the costs of capital-intensive public works with the principal beneficiaries of those works.
 All of this goes back to basic economic theory.
-Government is very good[1.
-Work with me here.] at providing public goods, those goods that where everyone benefits regardless of how others use the service.
+Government is very good at providing public goods, those goods that where everyone benefits regardless of how others use the service.
 At the local level, the classic example is public safety through policing.
 And those are